Drive sales on autopilot with ecommerce-focused features

 1. Fit the context

-Add emojis based on the content, context, and intent of the email.
+Add emojis in subject lines based on the content, context, and intent of the email.
 Also, make sure the emojis you choose suit your brand image and are appropriate for your audience profile.

 Sirens are usually associated with big emergencies or urgent messages, and using this email emoji in the subject line successfully incites the same exhilaration around the idea of a huge sale: